chipjarred/Async/README.md

 As an alternative to the fluid, functional-like, usage above, you can use `Future` in a more traditionally imperative way, as a placeholder for a yet to be determined value.
 Used this way, it's much more like C++'s `std::future`.
 This is especially useful when you use `async` to subdivide a larger task into to a number of concurrent subtasks, which must be combined into a final result before continuing.

-When using `Future` as a placeholder, you store it away as you might store the actual value or value returned by the asynchronous code, if it had been called synchronously, and then query the `Future` for the value or error some time later when you need it.
+When using `Future` as a placeholder, you store it away as you might store the actual value returned by the asynchronous code or the error thrown by it, if it had been called synchronously, and then query the `Future` for the value or error some time later when you need it.
 To support this, `Future` provides blocking properties and methods to query the future and wait for it to be ready, as well as a non-blocking property to query its ready state.

 Any handlers that have been attached will still be run, whether or not you use `Future` as a placeholder.
 The two styles of use can be used together.